Piri Reis: Grand admiral of the Indian Ocean fleet

-Piri Reis left Suez to aid Ozdemir Pasha with a fleet of sixty ships on 29 October 1547.
-The fleet dropped off reinforcements on the shore of Yemen outside the range of Aden's cannons, and then continued to Aden's crescent-shaped bay to besiege the city by sea.
-The two Portuguese ships that had arrived under the command of Dom Paio de Noronha were not enough to stop the Ottoman Navy or the large Ottoman land army that quickly overran the city.
-On 26 February 1548, the forces under Piri Reis recaptured the citadel of Aden.
-When another small group of Portuguese ships arrived in January 1549 and found the Ottoman Navy in the bay, they attempted to flee, but Piri Reis had his fleet pursue them, capture the Portuguese sailors, and set fire to their ships.
-By February 1549, when Ottoman control was fully restored, Piri Reis was well into his 80s.
+On 29 October 1547, Piri Reis left Suez with a fleet of sixty ships.
+He landed reinforcements beyond the range of Aden's cannons, hauled artillery into the hills overlooking the city, and brought the fleet into Aden's crescent-shaped bay.
+The two Portuguese ships that arrived were not enough to stop the fleet or the land army that quickly overran the city.
+The citadel of Aden fell to Piri Reis on 26 February 1548.
+Reinforcements arrived too late.
+In January 1549, Portuguese ships found the Ottoman Navy already in the bay and attempted to flee, but Piri Reis's fleet pursued them, captured the sailors, and burned their ships.